aux-rt/tmotor_servo/README.md

 # Arduino Library for Cube Mars TMotor AK60-6

-This library implements the servo protocal of the Cube Mars TMotor AK series.
-To use the library the motor muste be switched to Servo Mode and a Controller ID must be configured with the CubeMars Upper Computer Software.
+This library implements the servo protocol of the Cube Mars TMotor AK series.
+To use the library switch the motor to Servo Mode and configure a Controller ID with the CubeMars Upper Computer Software.
 The library supports multiple motors.

 ## Prerequisites
 This library is compatible with the Arduino Nano RP2040 microcontroller.
 It is using the [MCP_CAN](https://github.com/coryjfowler/MCP_CAN_lib) library and a MCP2515 controller to handle the CAN connectin with the motor.
 The following wiring is used:

 ![plot](basic_wiring.png)

 ## Installation
-1. Download this Repository as ZIP file.
+1. Download this Repository as ZIP file
-2. In the Arduino IDE: Sktech --> Include Library... -> Add .ZIP Library..
+2. In the Arduino IDE: Sktech --> Include Library.. -> Add .ZIP Library..
-3. Chose the downloaded library
+3. Chose the downloaded .ZIP file
 4. Restart IDE

 ## Usage
-First you have to create a CAN connection and a servo_connection object:
+Create a CAN connection and a servo_connection object:
 ```C++
 #include "mcp_can.h"
 #include "TMotor_ServoConnection.h"